THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 It is really easy to spot the green KeySearch “easy competition” keyword and dive in.

 Feeling overwhelmed or confused?
-Sign up for my SEO Boot Camp where I walk you through how to get crazy amounts of traffic from search engines by focusing on the 80/20 of SEO.
+Sign up for my 7-Day SEO Boost Challenge where I walk you through how to get crazy amounts of traffic from search engines by focusing on the 80/20 of SEO.